github/opensource.guide/_articles/building-community.md

 A casual contributor may not have time to get fully up to speed with your project, so your job is to make it easy for them to contribute.

-This level of noise can be overwhelming at first.
-But [the more people feel ownership](https://medium.com/node-js-javascript/building-a-better-node-community-3f8f45b45cb5) of your project, the more work can be distributed.
-When you empower your biggest fans to run with the work they're excited about, there's less pressure to do everything yourself.
+Encouraging other contributors is an investment in yourself, too.
+[When you empower your biggest fans](https://medium.com/node-js-javascript/building-a-better-node-community-3f8f45b45cb5) to run with the work they're excited about, there's less pressure to do everything yourself.

-If there's a contribution you disagree with, thank them for their idea and [explain why](../best-practices/#learning-to-say-no) it doesn't fit into the scope of the project.
-Link to existing documentation on the types of contributions you are looking for and encourage them to stay involved.

 ### Document everything

 <aside class="pquote">
   <img src="https://avatars2.githubusercontent.com/u/11321?v=3&s=400" class="pquote-avatar" alt="avatar">
   Have you ever been to a (tech-) event where you didn't know anyone, but everyone else seemed to stand in groups and chat like old friends?
-Now imagine you want to contribute to an open source project, but you don't see why or how this is happening and where people talk about things.
+Now imagine you want to contribute to an open source project, but you don't see why or how this is happening.
   <p markdown="1" class="pquote-credit">
 — @janl, ["Sustainable Open Source"](http://writing.jan.io/2015/11/20/sustainable-open-source.html)
   </p>
 </aside>

 When you start a new project, it may feel natural to keep your work private.
-But open source projects thrive when you [document your process](http://www.writethedocs.org/) in public.
+But open source projects thrive when you document your process in public.

-When your work is publicly documented, more people can participate at every step of the way.
-Not only will they know _what_ to contribute, but they'll also know _how_ to contribute.
+When you write things down, more people can participate at every step of the way.
 You might get help on something you didn't even know you needed.

-Documenting your open source project means more than just technical documentation.
+Writing things down means more than just technical documentation.
+Any time you feel the urge to write something down or privately discuss your project, ask yourself whether you can make it public.

 Be transparent about your project's roadmap, the types of contributions you're looking for, how contributions are reviewed, or why you made certain decisions.

-If there are certain types of contributions that you won't accept, explain so in your CONTRIBUTING.md file.
-If you get frequent questions or notice users running into the same problem, document the answers in the README.
+If you notice multiple users running into the same problem, document the answers in the README.

-Any time you feel the urge to write something down or privately discuss your project, ask yourself whether you can make it public.
 For meetings, consider publishing your notes or takeaways in a relevant issue.
 The feedback you'll get from this level of transparency may surprise you.

-Writing things down isn't just for meetings and technical documentation, either.
+Documenting everything applies to the work you do, too.
 If you're working on a substantial update to your project, put it into a pull request and mark it as a work in progress (WIP).
 That way, other people can feel involved in the process early on.

 ### Be responsive